 Annette Gibbs, Ph.
 D. - First woman dean of students at UVA

-- Deanna Gordon, Ed.
-D. First woman to serve as the president of The Virginia Association of School Superintendents (VASS)
+Deanna Gordon, Ed.
+D. - First woman superintendent to be president of VASS (Virginia Association of School Superintendents)

-- Jo Lynne DeMary, Ed.
-D. First woman in Virginia to serve as the state’s Superintendent of Public Instruction
+Jo Lynne DeMary, Ed.
+D. - First woman in Virginia to be Superintendent of Public Instruction

 Purpose of Award: This award is presented to a women leader in Virginia who is the first to be selected or appointed to a significant position

 of leadership not previously held by a woman in Virginia and through the “breaking of this glass ceiling”, she has increased significantly the sphere of

 Nomination Procedures: The nominator is to submit (1) a letter of nomination, referring specifically to stated criteria and citing examples, (2) a resume, and (3) two additional letters of recommendation from individuals who know well and can speak to the accomplishments of the nominee.

 These materials are to be submitted electronically to the Executive Director (email@example.com) by February 1.